craws/OpenAtlas/sphinx/source/technical/api_parameter.rst

    * - Format
      - boolean
    * - Description
-     - riggers file download of the requested data in a file
+     - Triggers file download of the requested data in a file
    * - Values
      - True/False